wuboy0307/out-of-placebook/README.md

 To facilitate fast lookup, this `Activites` table is indexed on both `[user_id, created_at]` which allows for fast collation of newsfeed-related items, and `[parent_id, parent_type, source_type, created_at]` which allows for fast collation of notification-related items.

-I use a combination of self-joins and a re-usable template query to DRY up code and ensure that:
+OOPBook uses a combination of self-joins and a re-usable template query to DRY up code and ensure that:

 1. Only the most recent activity is shown for each parent activity.
 For example, if five users `liked` the same post, only one notification should be generated (for the most recent like).